Qiskit/qiskit/docs/qc_intro.rst

 These "unitary" transformations represent the quantum mechanical core of a quantum circuit.
 Some gates such as :math:`X` (also written as :math:`\oplus`) and :math:`CX` have classical analogs such as bit-flip and :math:`XOR` operations, respectively, while others do not.
-The Hadamand (:math:`H`) gate, along with the parameterized rotates :math:`rX(\theta)` and :math:`rY(\theta)`, generate superposition states, while gates such as :math:`Z`, :math:`rZ(\theta)`, :math:`S`, and :math:`T` impart phases that can be used for interference.
+The Hadamard (:math:`H`) gate, along with the parameterized rotates :math:`rX(\theta)` and :math:`rY(\theta)`, generate superposition states, while gates such as :math:`Z`, :math:`rZ(\theta)`, :math:`S`, and :math:`T` impart phases that can be used for interference.
 Two-qubit gates like the :math:`CX` gate are used